cloudmesh-community/book/chapters/data/mongodb.md

 Once the user set up is completed, one can login as a regular user (mongoadmin) and use the following instructions to install MongoDB.

-To update the Ubuntu packages to the most recent versions, use the next command:
+To update the Ubuntu packages to the most recent versions, use the command next:

 ```bash
 $ sudo apt update